shaimaalzubi/FrontEndChallenge/README.md

 - For loops in booth zoomIn() and zoomOut() functions to get URL for each chunck and append them to the body of HTML page.

-I maythink of another way to solve issues of why chuncks are not displayed.
+I may think of another way to solve this because chuncks are not displayed.